Doctor of Philosophy in Health Communication

 Study."
 Role: Co-Investigator; Abiodun Otolorin, MD (PI)

-I received the 2023 Minority and Minority-Serving Institution in Cancer Research (AACR-MICR) Award to the attend the 16TH AACR Conference on the Science of Cancer Health Disparities October 2023.
+I received the 2023 Minority and Minority-Serving Institution in Cancer Research (AACR-MICR) Faculty Scholar Award to the attend the 16TH AACR Conference on the Science of Cancer Health Disparities October 2023.
 Recipients of this award are scientists who are working at the level of Assistant Professor or above who are engaged in meritorious basic, clinical, or translational cancer research.
 Since its inception in 1997, this award program has been supported by a generous grant provided by the National Cancer Institute’s Center to Reduce Cancer Health Disparities.

 I received a plaque and monetary award in recognition of the exemplary and outstanding dedication, dilligence and professionalism exhibited during my years of service to the College of Medicine on Honors and Awards Day on November 12, 2019.